-Pharmaceutical companies conduct stability testing in constant climate chambersMarch 2021
+Pharmaceutical companies conduct stability testing in humidity test chambersMarch 2021

 Shelf-life testing of coronavirus vaccines